Capstone-Projects-2022-Fall/project-attendance-face-recognition/documentation/docs/system-architecture/design.md

 ### Sequence Diagram for Use Case #6
 ![image](https://user-images.githubusercontent.com/78066498/192679337-da45d591-8f20-4a3c-8242-172cd9b54b09.png)
 6. User Story:
-As a professor, I want to the system to send automatic links for every class.
+As a professor, I want to be notified/informed if any student has issues taking attendance.<br/>

 Use Case:
-- Admin user signs in
+-	An admin user signs in through canvas
-- They set automatic link generation
-- Schedule the link to send during the days of the class and time
-- Saves it and now the links are sent automatically
+-	They click on attendance from the navigation menu on the left
+-	As they are redirected to the home page, they click on the 'Issues' tab
+-	They can see the issues reported by the students from different classes and sections
+-	They can click to view the issues